By using this site, you agree to the Privacy Policy and Terms of Use.

 Yield

-Approximately 1 cup of pickling spice blend, enough for several quart jars of pickles.
+Approximately 1 cup of pickling spice blend when using the classic format below.
+That amount is enough for multiple quart jars of pickles.

 Difficulty Level